tranter/raspberry-pi-qt-builds/README.md

 zlib1g-dev
 ```

-Expect the build to take many hours on a Raspberry Pi 3 (on the order of eight hours for the minimal build).
+Expect the build to take many hours on a Raspberry Pi 3 (on the order of eight hours for the minimal build, 24 hours for a full build).

 # Installing